-- The original use of the property must begin with you, after September 10, 2001. - You must acquire the property after September 10, 2001.
-If a binding contract to acquire the property existed before September 11, 2001, the property does not qualify. - For property you sold and leased back or for self-constructed property, see section 168(k)(2)(D).

-Qualified property does not include:

-- Listed property used 50% or less in a qualified business use (defined on page 7). - Any property required to be depreciated under the alternative depreciation system (ADS) of section 168(g) (i.e., property for which you did not elect to use ADS). - Qualified New York Liberty Zone leasehold improvement property (defined in section 1400L(c)).
+- The original use of the property (except for qualified Liberty Zone property) must begin with you.
+For qualified Liberty Zone property, only the original use of the property within the Liberty Zone must begin with you. - You must have acquired the property after September 10, 2001.
+If a binding contract to acquire the property existed before September 11, 2001, the property does not qualify. - For property you sold and leased back or for self-constructed property, see section 168(k)(2)(D) - Qualified property does not include: Listed property used 50% or less in a qualified business use (defined on page - Any property required to be depreciated under the alternative depreciation system (ADS) of section 168(g) (that is, not property for which you elected to use ADS) - Qualified Liberty Zone leasehold improvement property (defined in section 1400L(c)(2)).